Free Marie: Career

+Maxwell, Alicia Keys, Janet Jackson, and Beyonce.

-In 2003, Free began to record a full-length debut studio album titled, Pressure Free, which was expected to be released in Spring 2008.
+In 2003, Free began to record a full-length debut studio album titled, Pressure Free, which was expected to be released in Spring of 2008.
 Free went on to promote the album and release rumored singles via underground mixtapes from early 2003 throughout 2007.
 A rumored single, Uh Huh, featuring Busta Rhymes, leaked via Internet in the aspiration of she, again generating rumors for the album.
 Contributors for the debut included Faith Evans, Bink, Scott Storch, Rockwilder, Kanye West, Just Blaze, Rah Digga, Timbaland, and Missy Elliott.
 As of 2012, there is no confirmation if the album will be released.